 Unfortunately, many medical professionals are now claiming to be allergists without the proper medical training and verification.
 See if an allergist you’re planning to visit has received this certification from The American Board of Allergy and Immunology.

 If allergy medications are a part of your recommended treatment plan, your physician will likely recommend that you start taking them now, rather than waiting until symptoms start.
 Some prescribed medications actually require that you start taking them earlier in the year in order for them to be the most effective.
 With prescribed medications, you should always rely on your physician’s individual recommendation for dosage and schedule.

 3. Early Spring Cleaning

 It’s almost impossible to clean every speck of dust and dirt in your home.
 But when it comes to allergy season, the cleaner the better.
 Get ahead of the game and start your spring cleaning now.
 Make sure to thoroughly clean air filters, bedding, upholstered furniture, carpeting, floors, furniture, and rugs to get rid of hidden allergens.
-This way, when all of your friends and family begin their spring-cleaning frenzy, you’ll be relaxing and enjoying a sneeze free home.
+This way, when all of your friends and family begin their spring-cleaning frenzy, you’ll be relaxing and enjoying a sneeze-free home.

-Also remember that pollen and other allergens aren’t the only things that can kick up your allergies.
+Also, remember that pollen and other allergens aren’t the only things that can kick up your allergies.
 Mold is usually another big part of the problem.
-The most common places for mold to grow are in the basements, bathrooms, kitchens, and any others areas where water leaks are possible.
+The most common places for mold to grow are in the basements, bathrooms, kitchens, and any other areas where water leaks are possible.
 Keep these areas well monitored and well cleaned in case any mold does grow.
 It’s also important to seal any leaks in your pipes, windows, or roofs.
 This should help stop a problem from growing in the first place.